-ABOD 204 Estimating and Job Costing (2)
+ABOD 205 Estimating and Job Costing (2)

-This theory/lab course covers estimating vehicles involved in a collision to get an accurate repair cost and job costing each vehicle to show a profit or loss.
+This theory/lab course covers common practices used when estimating vehicles that have been involved in a collision to get an accurate repair cost and job costing each vehicle to show a profit or loss.
 Prerequisites: ABOD 201, ABOD 202, and ABOD 203.
 (S)